Note: for specific details and updates on the rulemaking, see our article.

 A new building becomes an existing building as soon as it’s built.
 If you are required to benchmark, per the information listed above, you must start benchmarking your building starting the calendar year after receiving your Certificate of Occupancy and once a full calendar year of utility data can be collected.
 After a full calendar year of benchmarking data has been reported, a new building will be required to meet the standard at the beginning of the next BEPS period.

-For information about how buildings built under the District’s new buildings code fare against the BEPS requirements, please see Where DC’s Building Code Meets BEPS.
+For information about how buildings built under the District’s new buildings code fare against the BEPS requirements, please see our resource, Where DC’s Building Code Meets BEPS.

 Nothing!
 However, you should look ahead to future BEPS periods and make sure the building stays above the Standard for its property type.
 As overall building performance improves in the District there will be incremental improvements in the Standards over time.
 So if your building is close to the Standard for its property type, you should consider additional energy conservation measures now, outside of the DOEE regulatory requirements, to stay ahead of the Standard in future periods.